rohan-kulkarni-25/personal-portfolio/README.md

-# personal-portfolio
+# PERSONAL PORTFOLIO :smile:

-Personal Portfolio to display my :- SKILLS , TECH-STACK , PROJECTS
+## AIM :- To create an eye catching website to display my skills :sparkles:  learned tech stacks   projects created by me :computer: and also social handles.